Pageclip/node-pageclip/README.md

 })
 ```

-### PageClip::fetch([bucketName])
+### Pageclip::fetch([bucketName])

-Retrieve your data from PageClip.
+Retrieve your data from Pageclip.
 At this time, it returns all items in the bucket&mdash;there is no pagination or slicing.

 * `bucketName` (String; _optional_; default: 'default') - bucket from which you want to fetch data.
 * Returns a `Promise` with `Object` payload